Serpentine Mechanical Clock Hands

 First comes the hour hand.
 The hour hand is simply a friction fit.
 All you have to do is put the hand on its round post.
 Then twist and push toward the front of the dial.

-One thing to be sure of is that it is not in contact with the dial at any point during the its rotation.
+Make sure that it is not in contact with the dial at any point during the rotation.

 This includes the base of the hour hand.
-It cannot rub against the hole in the clock face itself.
-So, if at any point the hour hand touches anything the clock can stop.
-Because it is only a friction fit, you can turn the hand to point to whatever hour it is, just with your fingers.
+It cannot rub against the hole that is in the clock face.
+So, the clock can stop at any point if the hour hand touches anything.
+You can turn the hand to point to whatever hour it is because it is only a friction fit.

 Installing the minute hand

 Second, comes the minute hand.
-The minute hand installation is done by putting the square hole in the hand, on the square post of the hand shaft.
+Install the minute hand by lining up the the square hole in the hand with the square post of the hand shaft.
 The bottom of the minute hand cannot be rubbing the hour hand tube or the hour hand.
-If it is, the hour hand has to be set lower on its tube.
+Push the hour hand down further onto the tube if the minute hand is rubbing.

 Therefore, it is imperative to check the positioning of the hands to ensure they are not touching anything.
-With the minute hand on its square post, now it's time to put the hand nut on.
+Once the minute hand is on its square post, it's time to put the hand nut on.

 Mechanical Clock Hands

 This means from just outside the 9 straight across to just outside the 3.
-For example, if this time track diameter is 6 inches, then select hands for a 6 inch time track in the drop down list.
+For example, if the time track diameter is 6 inches, then select hands for a 6 inch time track in the drop down list.
 Hands for a 6 inch time track will have a minute hand of about 2 7/8 long from the mounting hole to the end.

 Ordering Hands